pavan-kumar-s/tpp/README.md

 We will now include a formal definition and explanation of how Graph Density is computed.

 **Comments Suggestions And Typos - 3:**
 We appreciate the reviewer’s careful reading.
-We have identified the missing words in Line 399 and have corrected the sentence for clarity and completeness as shown below.
+We have identified the missing words in Line 399 and have corrected the sentence for clarity and completeness as shown here.
 "GPT-4o model retrieves relevant entities accurately in the benchmark datasets"